david-sawatzke/s32duino/README.md

 # s32duino Core

 This is a library for STM32F0 chips.
-It's based on the [official stm32 library](https://github.com/stm32duino/Arduino_Core_STM32)

 *WARNING*: This is still a WIP Project.
 It probably contains quite a few bugs and I'm not sure if going to continue developement

 Chips available:

 ## Supported chips